rickythewriter/prosopeople/README.md

 - create dossiers of people, with whom you want to build a deeper relationship,
 - add tags, to see your friends' traits, and who has what in common,
 - write entries about them, so you don't forget what you've done together, what they like, how you feel about them.
+- entries now have a gallery reel, where you can add and view images.

 ## Technologies Used